YoungMahesh/syntax-notes/package-manager.md

 which <packageName>          # get path of file from which python3 command is executing whereis <packageName>        # get all paths where command is available

-sudo apt install --only upgrade <packageName>
+sudo apt install --only-upgrade <packageName>

 sudo apt purge code   # remove vscode sudo apt autoremove  # after every removal